greenboxal/doggohub/doc/ci/yaml/README.md

 1. Execute `cleanup_build_job` only when `build_job` fails.
 2. Always execute `cleanup_job` as the last step in pipeline regardless of success or failure.
-3. Allow you to manually execute `deploy_job` from GitLab's UI.
+3. Allow you to manually execute `deploy_job` from DoggoHub's UI.

 #### Manual actions

-> Introduced in GitLab 8.10.
+> Introduced in DoggoHub 8.10.

 Manual actions are a special type of job that are not executed automatically;
 they need to be explicitly started by a user.
 Manual actions can be started